 St. Louis, MO

-Home ► Personal Injury Lawyer – All of your Legal Questions Answered ► Do I Qualify to Participate in a Bad Drug Lawsuit? ► Fluoroquinolone Lawsuit
+Home ► Personal Injury Lawsuit – All of your Legal Questions Answered ► Do I Qualify to Participate in a Bad Drug Lawsuit? ► Fluoroquinolone Lawsuit

 Fluoroquinolones are a very strong form of antibiotics commonly used to stop the growth of bacterial infections.
 Fluoroquinolones are the most commonly used form of antibiotics, taken by nearly 33 million consumers in the U.S. annually.
 The product contains fluoride, a neurotoxin, which can enter the brain and central nervous system through sensitive tissues.